 You must make sure that all of the paperwork is completed correctly before you file your application.
 You can file your application by hand or by post at any Family Court office.
-You need to file the originals of each form.
+You need to file the originals plus a photocopy of each form and an extra copy of G 7 Information sheet to accompany certain applications.

 Contact details for the Family Court are available in the blue Government pages at the front of the phone book or from justice.govt.nz/contact-us/find-us